East of the 100th Meridian

 Cicadas of the subfamily Cicadinae tend toward large size and loud,

 complex songs, often with complex frequency harmonics.
-Some species, such as many from the genus Tibicen, sing
+Some species, such as many from the genus Neotibicen, sing

 distinct song phrases, while other species (especially in Diceroprocta) sing